Shuaiwen-Cui/MyBookList/README.md

 # MyBookList
 I am currently a PhD student at Nanyang Technological University, focusing on Edge Intelligence solutions for Smart Wireless Sensor Network (WSSN).
 Here are some books I am reading for my research. (to be updated)

+[m/n] stands for reading progress; each book name is attached with a link.

 # Mathematics

 # Science